Woody Harrelson: 1985–1993: Cheers and early film roles

-Film

 While still working on Cheers, Harrelson restarted his film career.
 His first movie had been Wildcats, a 1986 football comedy with Goldie Hawn.
 He followed his performance in Wildcats with the 1990 romantic comedy Cool Blue, alongside Hank Azaria.
 He reunited with Wesley Snipes (who also had debuted in Wildcats) in the box-office hit White Men Can't Jump (1992) and the action movie Money Train (1995).
 In 1993, Harrelson starred opposite Robert Redford and Demi Moore in the drama Indecent Proposal, which was a box office success, earning a worldwide total of over $265,000,000.
 He then played Mickey Knox in Oliver Stone's Natural Born Killers and Dr. Michael Raynolds in the Michael Cimino film The Sunchaser.
-Starred alongside Keifer Sutherland in The Cowboy Way (1994).
-In 1996, he starred in the comedy Kingpin for the Farrelly brothers.

-Harrelson's career gained momentum when he starred in the Miloš Forman film The People vs. Larry Flynt, in which he played Larry Flynt, publisher of Hustler magazine.
-The film was a success and Harrelson's performance was nominated for a Golden Globe Award and an Academy Award for Best Actor.
-After that, Harrelson was cast in more serious film roles.
-He starred in the 1997 war film Welcome to Sarajevo and in 1997 had a featured role as Sergeant Schumann in Wag the Dog and as Will Huffman in the 1997 family film Road to Manhattan.
-In 1998, Harrelson starred in the thriller Palmetto and played Sergeant Keck in The Thin Red Line, a war film nominated for seven Academy Awards in 1999.
-Harrelson made other films such as The Hi-Lo Country and portrayed Ray Pekurny in the comedy EDtv.
-Also in 1999, he appeared as himself in a cameo at the end of the film Austin Powers: The Spy Who Shagged Me and later as boxer Vince Boudreau in the Ron Shelton film Play It to the Bone.
-Harrelson did not appear in films again until 2003, when he co-starred as Galaxia in the comedy film Anger Management.
-He appeared in the action film After the Sunset and the Spike Lee film She Hate Me.